pouya-eghbali/meteor-autoform-materialize/README.md

 > **Important** I have recently taken over this project from @djhi.
 Thank you to @djhi and other contributors for getting this package up to this point.
 I will try my best to make it even better.

+> **Important** This package supports AutoForm 6.0.0.
+Older versions of AutoForm are no longer supported.
+It has been tested with materialize:materialize@0.97.5, but not yet with poetic:materialize-scss.

 ## Setup

 1. `meteor add mozfet:autoform-materialize`